hellerve/ptolemy/README.md

 is one of the best writers this most special of drinks has ever seen, and it was the writer it deserved.
 This book is a playful tale of a journey through Scotland and its pretty distilleries.
 Highly recommended read.

+* *The Witch’s Vacuum Cleaner* by **Terry Pratchett**

+Terry Pratchett at his youngest.
+The stories are incredibly charming and cute, and it is well suited for reading to anyone, though I’d recommend someone who’s close to you.
+Strangers can act funny if you shout even the best stories at them.